cabal-club/cable/moderation.md

 #### 4.6.1 Impact on synchronization

-Users SHOULD associate each blocked user with whom is blocking them.
+Clients SHOULD associate each blocked user with whom is blocking them.
 We illustrate this with the logical pairwise mapping of the blocking user to the blocked user:
 `[blocking-user.public_key, blocked-user.public_key]`.

-In the following situations, a user acting as a terminal peer MUST discard any posts received in a Post Request if they were authored by:
+In the following situations, a user acting as a terminal peer MUST discard any posts received in a Post Response if they were authored by:

 -   a user they have blocked, or
 -   a user they have been blocked by

+A user blocking another user through actions issued by moderation authorities MUST behave as if they were the author of the block.
+A blocked user MUST discard posts they receive from a user blocking them if they have been notified of the block and if the author of the received posts was the same as the author of the `post/block`.
+There is no requirement for a blocked user to keep track of the subjective moderation graph of all other users in order to honor not storing blockers.

 The blocking semantics operate at their intended full capacity when combined with the *Authenticated Connections* described in the next